-Expats looking for accommodation in Berlin will find a wide variety of options ranging from homes amid Cold War-era East German high rises, the sophisticated neoclassical buildings of Prenzlauer Berg, or the experimental collectives of Kreuzberg.
+Expats looking for accommodation in Berlin have a wide variety of options, ranging from Cold War-era East German high rises to the sophisticated neoclassical buildings of Prenzlauer Berg and the experimental collectives of Kreuzberg; there is something to just about everyone's taste in Berlin.

-The city has long been renowned for its reasonable housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real-estate market defined by oversupply and subsequent low costs.
+The city has long been renowned for its reasonably-priced housing options, and foreign nationals looking to dive head first into Western Europe's coolest capital will find a real-estate market defined by relative oversupply and subsequent low costs.

-For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are somewhat reasonable; especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
-However, most of Berlin's population is too poor to purchase property, and therefore the majority of the capital’s residents rent property.
+For those fortunate enough to consider purchasing property, apartments in Berlin's cutting-edge central district of Mitte are quite affordable, especially in comparison to the exorbitant sums paid for precious space in the likes of London or Paris.
+That said, Berlin residents tend to rent property rather than buy.

 Types of accommodation in Berlin

-Generally, accommodation in Berlin tends to be spacious.
+Generally, accommodation in Berlin is spacious.
 In fact, apartments tend to be around 40 percent larger in Berlin than in other European capitals.

 Finding accommodation in Berlin

 There are a number of different ways to find a property to rent in Berlin.
-Expats who are lucky enough to be relocated to Berlin by a company may find that their employer assists them in securing suitable housing.
+Expats who are relocated to Berlin via a company transfer may get assistance from their employer in securing suitable housing.
 For those without such luxury, the best place to start the search for a home in Berlin would be online.
 While some sites and accommodation portals may provide listings, it is always beneficial to have some knowledge of German terminology.

 But by far the most efficient and stress-free way of finding accommodation in Berlin is by using the services of an agency.
-Known as Mitwohnzentrale or Mitwohnagentur, these agencies have intimate knowledge of the city's property market and can assist new arrivals in finding a home that meets all their requirements.
-It is important to note that estate agents in Berlin do charge a fee for their services.
+Known as mitwohnzentrale or mitwohnagentur, these agencies have intimate knowledge of the city's property market and can assist new arrivals in finding a home that meets all their requirements.
+Of course, estate agents do charge a fee for their services.

 Renting accommodation in Berlin

 Affordable real estate has attracted scores of young creative expats to both Berlin's centre and its outlying suburbs.
 That said, the face of the Berlin housing market is changing in small ways, and expats should take note.
-Rent has steadily increased in the city and average incomes in Berlin are still relatively low compared to other cities in Germany.
+Rent has steadily increased in the city and average incomes in Berlin are still relatively low compared to other German cities.

-Those arriving in Germany without a firm job offer need to have a substantial amount saved to cover the cost of accommodation while they look for employment.
+Those arriving in Germany without a firm job offer in hand must have a substantial amount saved to cover the cost of accommodation while they search for employment.

 Making an application